xiejw/vault/readme.txt

 ================================================================================
 OVERVIEW~

-{Banana} is a folder-level file backup system.
-It does not make any changes to user's folder but could answer the following questions
+{vault} is a folder-level file backup system.
+It does not make any changes to user's folder but could answer the following questions efficiently

 1. Any file change since last check?
-Or historical changes in the past.
+    - or any historical changes in the past.
 2. When does a file get added/deleted/mutated?
-And how?
-3. With recent removed files, do they have a copy (duplicated or moved) in the folder?
+3. With recent removed files, do they have a copy in the folder?
+    - so this is a safe move rather than unexpected deletion.
-4. (Plugin) How to recover a file, even it is a deleted?
+4. How to recover a file, even it is a deleted?

-The design was motivated by the photo repository backup system.
-But it should be general enough for other important folders.
+The design was motivated by the photo repository backup system and git system.
+But it should be general enough for other important folders, especially with file system organized by symbolic links (link to external hard disk due to space limitation).

 ================================================================================
 DESIGN~